Vic-Warden/Digital-Life-Hipper-Monitoring/docs/learning/journalBryan.md

 ### Learned
 At first, I was simply accepting JSON data and sending it directly to the backend without any validation, which caused errors or corrupted data when the JSON was malformed or missing required fields.
 I need a way I can ensure the JSON data is valid to prevent this.

+To fix this:

+1. I learned how to safely parse JSON strings using Python’s built-in json module and handle exceptions such as JSONDecodeError.

+2. I studied how to validate the structure of JSON data by checking for the presence of required keys and ensuring values have the correct data types before further processing.

+3. I implemented helper functions that perform these validation checks and log or report errors clearly if the data does not meet expectations.

+4. I added error handling around JSON parsing and validation so the program can gracefully skip bad data or alert the user instead of crashing.

+5. I tested my validation logic with a variety of JSON samples — valid, incomplete, or malformed — to ensure robustness.

 <br /> <br />

 # Sources